corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - WaitGroups and `sync.Once` are easy to misuse, leading to goroutine leaks or deadlocks.
 - Go's scheduler is cooperative, so a long-running goroutine can starve the system.
-- Go's `context.Context` is a great convention for cancellation, but it's easy to forget to pass it through every call site, and the compiler won't tell you when you forgot.
+- Go's `context.Context` is a great convention for cancellation, but it's easy to forget to pass it through every call site, and the compiler won't tell you when you forget.
-- Managing shared mutable state with `sync.Mutex` and `sync.RWMutex` is error-prone, and the compiler won't tell you when you forgot to lock something.
+- Managing shared mutable state with `sync.Mutex` and `sync.RWMutex` is error-prone, and the compiler won't tell you when you forget to lock something.

 > Go doesn't have a way to tell a goroutine to exit.
 There is no stop or kill function, for good reason.
 If we cannot command a goroutine to stop, we must instead ask it, politely.
 >